-The Asset Management policy framework guides the organisation in terms of priorities and strategies, and sets out specific responsibilities, objectives, targets and plans.
+The asset management policy framework guides the organisation in terms of priorities and strategies, and sets out specific responsibilities, objectives, targets and plans.
 The Council has approached this by determining the desired and actual levels of asset management practice, and identifying the gaps between them for future improvement.

-S.2.1.1 Determine the Appropriate (Desired) Level of Asset Management Practice
+S.2.1.1 Appropriate Level of Asset Management Practice